 Recording of a 110-minute CPE webinar with Q&A

 This course will assist tax professionals in determining whether flow-through income should be subject to self-employment tax.
-Our panel of pass-through entity veterans will explain how reasonable compensation, guaranteed payments, and management authority status affect self-employment tax on distributive share income of owners of pass-through entities.
-They will examine recent cases and the IRS's position on when pass-through income is subject to self-employment tax, and will consider how possible future legislative changes may affect current law and planning.
+Our panel of pass-through entity veterans will explain how reasonable compensation, payments to partners, and management authority status affect self-employment tax on distributive share income of owners of pass-through entities.
+They will examine recent cases and the IRS's position on when pass-through income is subject to self-employment tax and consider how possible future legislative changes may affect current law and planning.